berkeleyGamedev/DecalWebsite/pages/labs/lab8/lab8.md

 ### Setting up Animations for Blend Trees

 1. Go to `Assets/Blend Trees/Sprites` to find the sprite image file.
 It should have multiple sprite images in one file.
-2. Click the little triangle to the right of the file
+2. Click the little triangle to the right of the file.
-3. Select the images you want as frames in your animation
+3. Select the images you want as frames in your animation.
-4. Drag and drop them into your `Scene View`
+4. Drag and drop them into your `Scene View`.
 5. This will pop up a window asking you to save this sequence as an animation.
 6. Once you save, you should have a Unity animation object with the sequence of images!